-If your car is equipped with an air conditioner, the system contains CFS-12, a type of Freon.
-CFC=12 is a gas which affects the ozone layer of the earth's atmosphere.
-Let your Volvo dealer check your air conditioner system regularly for leakage.
+If your car is equipped with an air conditioner, the system contains CFC-12, a type of Freon®.
+CFC-12 is a gas which effects the ozone layer of the earth's atmosphere.
+Let your Volvo dealer check your air conditioning system regularly for leakage.